adityamenon/resume/README.md

 #### Systems that were divided in two parts: an API backend, and an independent JS frontend.

-##### An Industry-level Data Management system.
-Backend:

-    + An "API to represent entire industries".
-    + Serving more than 30 different endpoints.
-    + Served multiple kinds of stakeholders, with each kind having different levels of requirements.
-    + Allowed higher level stakeholders to manage access control on lower levels.
-    + A flexible taxonomy system based on the concepts of Tags and Tag Categories.
-    + A flexible data-asset management system based on the above taxonomy system.
-Frontend:

-    + About 20 screens, with many different interactive elements.
-    + Token based access management system.

-Main technologies utilized: **Laravel 4**, **Angular JS**

-##### B2B marketplace.
-Outline:

-    + Listing of several categories of offerings to be browsed.
-    + Endpoints allowed querying of data by various parameters.
-    + Access control system.

-Key skills learned:

-    + Building an ecommerce like viewing layout with AngularJS.
-    + Implemented a token based authentication scheme that allowed frontend to track server sessions.

-Main technologies utilized: **Laravel 4**, **Angular JS**

-##### CRM application built for a car rental company.
-Outline:

-    + App to manage Clients, Contracts, Assets and Employees of the company.
-    + Provided CRUD operations and PDF generation for each category.
-    + Managed data relationships between these entities.

-Main technologies utilized: **Laravel 4**, **Angular JS**

-##### Legal Document and Compliance Management system
-Outline:

-    + App for a major retailer to manage legal compliance status for a global network of suppliers.
-    + Two different frontends for the retailer vs. the suppliers.
-    + Emailing system that kept track of non-compliant suppliers and sent reminders to ensure they did.

-Key skills learned:

-    + Implemented a highly secure JWT based authentication scheme: http://security.stackexchange.com/q/64541/5611

-Main technologies utilized: **Laravel 4**, **Angular JS**

-#### Plain systems without a separate frontend being served

-##### Codebase rewrite for a Cryptocurrency marketplace
-Outline:

-    + Laravel rewrite commissioned for a cryptocurrency marketplace written in plain PHP.
-    + Project abandoned due to time constraints of client, but I learnt a few things when building this.

-Key skills learned:

-    + Built social login into the system.
-    + Built a 2 factor auth system integration into the social login, as of this writing no such package exists yet for Laravel.

-Main technologies utilized: **Laravel 4**, **Cartalyst\Arsenal**, **GAuthify**

 #### Older pieces of experience